3 Tips for Marketing a New Wedding Photography Business

 Pricing is a delicate balance.
 Once you really know what you’d like to offer you can start to work out your prices.

 To start, think about your potential clients and come up with a tier system for your services that covers their potential needs.
 Then you’ve got a basis to work out costs.
 You might have a price for your local area – say a 20-mile radius – and then break down the parts of the day.
-Some clients will just want the ceremony and reception, some might want photos taken from getting ready, and then some will want the full day, from getting ready right through to the evening party.
+Some clients will just want the ceremony and reception, some might want photos taken from getting ready, and then some will want the full day, from getting ready right through to the party.

 By breaking it down this way you’ve got a sensible base to work out costs for a client.
 You could do an hourly rate but remember your work doesn’t end after the wedding.
 You’ll have photos to edit, an album to design and other things you might offer, like putting together a video.
 You need to be happy with your profit but also have something that’s actually a liveable wage.